|

 destroyed both the color and the vinyl itself.
 The vinyl began

-delaminating after a few years, as the images faded, the vinyl
+see below), as the images faded, the vinyl started shrinking

-started shrinking and peeling away.
-Now the customer wants
+and peeling away.
+Now the customer wants to have this mess

-to have this mess removed and replaced with good graphics.
+removed and replaced with good graphics.
+Their vans are still

-Their vans are still in very good shape (despite the outward
+in very good shape (despite the outward appearance.)
+But it

-vinyl removed, and the damaged paint job redone, as it would
+the damaged paint job redone, as it would cost to buy new

-cost to buy new (used) vans.
-(New graphics cannot be applied
+(used) vans.
+(New graphics cannot be applied over this mess).

-their vehicles is now zero, |
+now zero, |

-| I actually bid on this job (below) a few years ago, but
+I actually bid on this job (below) a few years ago, but

 did not get it because some other sign shop offered them a